seldon/scrapy/docs/topics/loaders.rst

 .. class:: SelectJmes(json_path)

-    Queries the value using the json path provided to the constructor and returns the output.
+    Queries the value using the JSON path provided to the constructor and returns the output.
     Requires jmespath (https://github.com/jmespath/jmespath.py) to run.
     This processor takes only one input at a time.